r0oth3x49/ghauri/README.md

 Enumeration:
-  These options can be used to enumerate the back-end database managment system information, structure and data contained in the tables.
+  These options can be used to enumerate the back-end database management system information, structure and data contained in the tables.

   -b, --banner        Retrieve DBMS banner